+association leaders etc.;

-- Strengthening of social competences and knowledge of methods (different forms and techniques of moderation, conflict mediation, rhetoric, presentation, negotiation techniques etc.) - Developing competence for leadership (knowledge of human nature, communication capacity, analysis of group processes, conflict management) - Teamwork and coordination with other professional disciplines (inter-disciplinary work) - Information on European and global tendencies and professional work range - Getting to know successful freelance professionals, entrepreneurs, professional association leaders etc. - Applying for cooperation in research activities, professional events and expertise of the cathedra - Maintaining foreign contact points (e.g. through FIG, UN, FAO, World Bank) - Getting to know other studies and students (geography, land protection etc.)
+- Applying for cooperation in research activities, professional events and expertise of the cathedra; - Maintaining foreign contact points (e.g. through FIG, UN, FAO, World Bank); - Getting to know other studies and students (geography, land protection etc.).

-Knowledge and expertise of such "well-grounded specialized generalists" fits very well into the needs of the society in the fields of land development, land policy, land tenure and land readjustment, etc. Following are some schemas showing the commitment of the surveyors/ geodesists in Germany to these subjects and explaining their inter-relations and importance of the role of surveyors/geodesists in these processes and relations.
+Knowledge and expertise of such "wellgrounded specialized generalists" fits very well into the needs of the society in the fields of land development, land policy, land tenure and land readjustment, etc. Following are some schemas showing the commitment of the German surveyors/geodesists to these subjects and explaining their inter-relations and importance of the role of surveyors/geodesists in these processes and relations.